Welcome to Nic's Fix!

 Repair Estimates

-Most repairs run $60-70, and only go up to $80-90 if a speaker or entire board needs to be replaced.
-Any increase in estimated repair cost will be cleared with you first.
+Most HomePod repairs run $70, and only go up to $80 if a whole speaker or entire board needs to be replaced.
+All HomePod repairs come with a 1 year warranty.
 You can always opt for no repair for no charge, and either donate your HomePod or cover return shipping.

 The most common HomePod issue.
-Will diagnose and repair whatever is causing no power, and replace DC filters that cause death farts and other bass issues.
+Will diagnose and repair whatever is causing no power.
+Includes maintenance items!

-Repair for symptoms including; Loud buzzing sound and restart (AKA "Death Farts"), fast clicking, loud "pop" sound, and/or other bass issues.
-S.b. diode that commonly fails causing no-power will also be replaced if it's dated around the known failure range.
+Repair for symptoms including; Loud buzzing sound and restart (AKA "Death Farts"), fast clicking, loud "pop" sound, and/or other bass issues. $70 if your subwoofer is still good, and amp is repairable. $80 if subwoofer and/or amp needs replaced.
+Includes maintenance items!

 You do not need to get your HomePod repaired if you just have an occasional quiet popping sound and no other issues.
 This is normal behavior for brand new, old, or repaired pods.
 Even the 2nd gen homepods pop.